Investment banking slowdown to hit European lenders

 Banks in Europe could fare even worse, analysts said, a downturn that could intensify scrutiny on how far Deutsche Bank (DBKGn.DE) and UBS UBS.VX are shrinking and realigning their investment banking arms.

-Deutsche Bank is expected to say its third-quarter pretax profit fell 43 percent to 642 million euros ($886 million), a Reuters poll showed.
+Deutsche Bank is expected to say its third-quarter pretax profit fell 43 percent to 642 million euros (548 million pounds), a Reuters poll showed.

 The Frankfurt-based lender warned investors in September that investment banking revenue would be significantly lower in the third-quarter, blaming a slowdown in sales and trading of debt products.
 It normally derives about 55 percent of its investment bank revenue from fixed income, currencies and commodities.